LeeCampbell/simple-binary-encoding/vs2013/README.md

 Simple Binary Encoder for .NET
 ==============================

-This directory contains the visual studio solution for the .NET version of SBE
+This directory contains the Visual Studio solution for the .NET version of SBE

 Build
 -----